mikekolling1966/cr_powerbi/README.md

 ## Data Ingestion

-### 1. Capacity Notebooks — Infrastructure Health data
+### 1. PROD_Capacity_Notebook — Infrastructure Health data

-The `PROD_Capacity_Notebook` runs on a daily schedule via Fabric notebook scheduler.
+The notebook runs on a daily schedule via Fabric notebook scheduler.
 It authenticates to Dataverse using a Service Principal and writes infrastructure metrics to the `CRM_Monitoring` Lakehouse.

 | Notebook | Environment | Target |
 |---|---|---|